baskerville/plato/doc/NAVIGATION.md

 `-` or `+` can be prepended to a page number to jump to a relative page.

+Instead of the page number, you can specify one of the following characters:
+- `(` and `)` to jump to the first and last page.
-You can jump to a random page by specifying `_` as the page number.
+- `_` to jump to a random page.